JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 julia> sum(gauss, x) * step
 1.0000000000000002

-julia> g(x) = gauss(x; μ = -1, σ = 1.4)
+julia> g(x) = gauss(x; μ = -1, σ = 1.4);
-g (generic function with 1 method)

 julia> sum(g, x) * step
 1.0000000000000007
 ```

 We use the `sum` function, which can accept a function as the first argument and apply it to each value before summation.
-The result is always multiplied by `0.01`.
-It is because we use a range with stepsize `0.01`  to approximate continuous interval `[-100, 100]`.
+The result is the same as `sum(gauss.(x))`.
+The difference is that the former, similarly to generators, does not allocate an array.
+The summation is then multiplied by the stepsize `0.01` to approximate the continuous interval `[-100, 100]`.

-We can also visualize the probability density functions using [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package
+We can also visualize the probability density functions with the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package.

 ```@setup plots
 using Plots